Cosmological Constraints from Weak Lensing Peaks: Can Halo Models Accurately Predict Peak Counts?: Introduction

 Ref.~\cite{Zorrilla2016} (hereafter ZM16) extended the comparison between CAMELUS and N-body simulations to a suite of 162 different cosmologies.
 They found that, depending on cosmology, there are significant ($\sim 20\%)$ differences, especially in the number of low-S/N and negative peaks, even in the presence of galaxy shape noise.
 Furthermore, the (co)variances in the peak counts predicted by CAMELUS are much lower, and much less sensitive to the background cosmology, than peaks in N-body simulations.
 Finally, CAMELUS was found to rely primarily on high-significance peaks for cosmological parameter predictions, whereas lower-amplitude peaks contribute most of the constraints in the N-body simulations.

 These remaining discrepancies between lensing peaks in CAMELUS and N-body simulations could be attributed to several effects.
-(1) {\it Non-halo contributions} are present in N-body simulations but excluded in CAMELUS.
-(2) Likewise, CAMELUS neglects the {\it spatial clustering} of halos.
+(1) {\it Non-halo contributions} are present in N-body simulations but excluded in CAMELUS.(2) Likewise, CAMELUS neglects the {\it spatial clustering} of halos.
 (3) CAMELUS halos are spherically symmetric and are assigned {\it NFW profiles}, whereas N-body halos are asymmetric and their profiles do not match NFW exactly.
 (4) Finally, CAMELUS assigns a {\it fixed concentration parameter} to all halos of a given mass and redshift, whereas N-body halos, at a fixed mass and redshift, have a range of shapes and profiles.
 In this study, we follow up on ZM16 to address these effects.
 We are motivated by the fact that the physical origin of low-significance WL peaks remains unclear, and by the need for fast and simple predictions for peak counts and (co)variances, suitable for fitting data obtained in large forthcoming surveys.
 In this work, we examine whether halos alone can explain WL peaks.
 We do so by comparing the peak statistics obtained in WL maps in ray-traced full N-body simulations to peak statistics obtained in ray-traced maps containing contributions only from halos.
 The latter represents the limiting case of a ``perfect'' halo model.

 The rest of this paper is organized as follows.
 In \S~II, we describe our suite of N-body simulations, our raytracing pipeline used for creating WL maps, how we created halo-only maps, and the statistical inference methods we use to constrain cosmological parameters.
 In \S~III, we present our results, including peak histograms for various cosmologies, contour plots and correlation matrices.
 In \S~IV, we discuss our main findings and limitations.
 We summarize our work and its implications in \S~V.